-When it was commissioned the KwaMashu Interchange was the first application of a diverging diamond interchange (DDI) in the southern hemisphere and for left-hand drive.
+When it was commissioned the KwaMashu Interchange was the first application of a diverging diamond interchange in the Southern Hemisphere, and for left-hand drive.

-In 2014, the project won a Consulting Engineers South Africa (CESA), AON Engineering Excellence award and a South African Institution of Civil Engineering National Project award for its innovative design and positive contribution to road safety.
+In 2014, the project won a Consulting Engineers South Africa, AON Engineering Excellence award, and a South African Institution of Civil Engineering National Project award for its innovative design and positive contribution to road safety.